SecretFoundation/SecretWebsite/content/committees/index.md

 - Collect feedback and feature requests for Puzzle.
 - Determine the biggest pain points users are having with Puzzle.
-- Impliment features that empower users, committees, and other ecoystem particpants.
+- Implement features that empower users, committees, and other ecosystem participants.

 ##### Responsibilities